ibm-cloud-docs/key-protect/key-rings.md

   </tr>

   <caption style="caption-side:bottom;">
     Table 2.
-Describes the variables that are needed to view keys with the
+Describes the variables that are needed to view key rings with the
     {{site.data.keyword.keymanagementserviceshort}} API.
   </caption>
 </table>

-    A successful `GET api/v2/keys` request returns a collection of keys that are available in your {{site.data.keyword.keymanagementserviceshort}} service
+    A successful `GET api/v2/key_rings` request returns a collection of key rings that are available in your {{site.data.keyword.keymanagementserviceshort}} service instance.
-    instance.

     ```json